Human Resources > Benefits > Retiree Benefits > Your Transition Into Retirement

 The dependent care flexible spending account ends your last day worked.
 Contributions to your account will stop with your final paycheck.
 If you have funds remaining in your dependent care flexible spending account at time of termination, you may continue to submit claims for eligible expenses incurred through the last day of the plan year in which you were making contributions and the following grace period.
 There is no option to continue the dependent care flexible spending account through COBRA.

 If you are paying premiums through payroll deduction, your policy will terminate at the end of the last pay period you are paid.
 You are, however, able to continue your policy by paying the premiums directly to the insurance carrier.
-To set up a direct billing arrangement with MetLife, call (800) 438-6388.
+To set up a direct billing arrangement with Farmer's Insurance, call 888-327-6335.